Peniche, Portugal: Surfing

 Peniche is one of the best surfing locations in Europe.
 It has beaches and breaks facing three distinctly different directions, making it a consistent destination for surfers.
 Home to many surf camps/schools, it annually hosts the MEO Rip Curl Pro Portugal from the World championship tour of the World Surf League (WSL) at the Supertubos beach.

 Sports

 The football club of the city is called Grupo Desportivo de Peniche.

 Peniche Amigos Clube is known nationally for their Triathlon and Futsal teams.

 Clube Stella Maris is known nationally for their basketball and badminton teams.
 The club gives the population a pavilion which hosts many sport-related events.

 The city annually hosts the Triatlo de Peniche, which unites the Portuguese Cup and the National Universities Championships with the historical event, the first ever in Portugal.

 The best-known athletes from Peniche are Telma Santos, who has participated in the 2012 Summer Olympics in London and the 2016 Summer Olympics in Rio de Janeiro; Silvano Lourenço, the European bodyboarding champion in 2007; and Victoria Kaminskaya who participated in the swimming competitions of the 2016 Summer Olympics.

+Peniche is internationally renowned for its exceptional conditions for practising water sports such as surfing, bodyboarding, and diving.
+Supertubos Beach, also known as Praia do Medão, hosts numerous international events related to these sports.
+Other notable beaches include Da Gambôa and Baleal.